 The administration and staff would like to take this opportunity to welcome you to Lake Forest Hills Elementary School.
 The information in this handbook has been compiled to help you succeed at Lake Forest Hills.
-It is as accurate as possible at the time of printing.
-If there are changes you will be given notices via materials at open house, notes sent home with your child, or in the Weekly PTO Emails or Pod Squad Newsletters.
+It is as accurate as possible at the time of printing but things do change-you will be given/sent notices of changes via materials at open house, notes sent home with your child, or in the SPLASH.
 (Please check your child's book bag daily!)
 The entire staff is here to assist you with your child's education.
 Come and share in our vision and excitement!